0chain/rclone_zus/README.md

 ## Züs Overview

-[Zus](https://zus.network/) is a blockchain-based S3-compatible storage platform that’s fast, secure, and ACID-compliant operating on a zero-trust network.
+[Zus](https://zus.network/) is a blockchain-based, S3-compatible, breachproof, & privacy-first storage platform that’s fast, secure, and ACID-compliant operating on a zero-trust network.
 Our goal is to deliver 10x value to customers through:

 - 5x better performance due to parallel paths, limited only by the client bandwidth